 How to rent a house, in Orlando.
 This article is for those who are thinking of renting their own house out to prospective tenants.
 Not for those looking to rent a house for themselves.
 However I can help you with that as well.

-First here are a list of some of the reasons homeowners decide to rent.
+Here's a list of reasons homeowners decide to rent.

 Fearing the renter.